 Diversity, equity and inclusion

-We believe that it is our responsibility, as an employer, to foster a workplace where all people are treated with respect and dignity, in an inclusive, diverse and safe work environment.
+We believe that it is our responsibility, as an employer, to foster a workplace where all people are treated with respect and dignity, in an inclusive and safe work environment.
 Our talented people are the most valuable assets we have, and we know that the collective sum of their individual differences and unique capabilities represents a significant portion of overall success.

 Our commitment